26 Comments

 Foreigners traveling outside Peru during the approval process of their visa or visa extension need a special authorization to leave the country

-While for years those that had to or wanted to travel outside Peru during the processing time of their application had to pay the Migraciones office a visit to apply for the permit in person before their travel, in March 2018 the application process was simplified and now can be easily and quickly done online on the Migraciones Agencia Digital.
+While for years those that had to or wanted to travel outside Peru during the processing time of their application had to pay the Migraciones office a visit to apply for the permit in person today it can easily and quickly be done online on the Migraciones Agencia Digital.

 Content overview